Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

 *  ## Find transaction details for a specific transaction ID:

+The purpose of this query is to extract the details of a specific transaction identified by its unique transaction ID.
+By executing this query, you will obtain all the information available for that particular transaction, including the sender address, receiver address, amount transferred, gas fee, and transaction date.

+Note that when using this query, ensure to replace 'your_transaction_id' with the actual transaction ID value you want to analyze to get the desired results.

 ```
 -- To extract details for a specific transaction, you can use the following SQL query: